-- 1. Connect envelope generator outputs to all those of the envelope inputs that you have selected for the desired sliders using the virtual switchboard.
+1. Connect envelope generator outputs to all those of the envelope inputs that you have selected for the

+- desired sliders using the virtual switchboard.
 Note that both the 8 harmonics (sliders 1 to 8) and the 7 interval amplitude responses (sliders 9 to 15) can be modulated. - 2.
 Pull up the key select switch to select the key to be played. - 3.
-Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs. - No function for adjust 1, adjust 2, modulation 1, nor modulation 2.
+Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - No function for adjust 1, adjust 2, modulation 1, nor modulation 2.